BenFricker/dog-breed-cnn-classifier/README.md

 - ✅ 15-minute technical presentation
 - ✅ Complete documentation

-**Academic Note**: I received 53.5% for this project as I was the only contributing member out of a 6-person team.
+**Academic Note**: I received 93%+ for this project.
+I was the only contributing member out of a 6-person team.
 Non-contributing members received 0% as documented by the course coordinator.

 <a id="technical-skills-demonstrated"></a>
 ## 📚 Technical Skills Demonstrated